 A study in theatrical literature that focuses on key historical eras in the development of theatre movements.
-Three semester hours.
+(General Education - Fine Arts) Three semester hours.

-THTR 203.ACTING II
+THTR 203, ACTING II

-A continuation of THTR 200.
+This course is a continuation of THTR 200.
 Focus is on scene analysis and developing emotional honesty in a performance.
-Required for Theatre emphasis majors.
 Prerequisite: THTR 200 or permission of the instructor.
 Three semester hours.